Kingxukai/linux/Documentation/kbuild/makefiles.rst

   The rest list directories where a built-in.a object file can be located.

-  Then the rest follows in this order:
+  Then the woke rest follows in this order:

     $(core-y), $(libs-y), $(drivers-y)